Maithanhceu/DateSpot/README.md

 **Version 3.0**
 - Twilio (with a free tier): You can send SMS notifications or reminders to users about upcoming events.
 The free tier includes some credits to get started

+# Acknowledgments

+I would like to express my gratitude to everyone who supported and inspired us in the creation of **Date Spot**.

+- **Our Mentors and Reviewers**: For their guidance, insights, and encouragement throughout the development of this project.
+Shoutout to @abbiehuynh, @mx-ruthie, @themagicianking, and @MBHunter88

+- **Friends and Family**: For being our biggest supporters.

+Thank you all for being a part of this journey.
+I couldn’t have done it without you!

+# Contact:
+**Feel free to explore my projects and contact me!
+You can contact me @[Mai's LinkedIn Profile](https://www.linkedin.com/in/mai-th2024/)**